Board of Directors

 New York, NY

 Tim co-founded SEA in 2005 and became executive director in 2012.
-Under Tim’s leadership, SEA’s membership has grown from 12 to 19 urban squash programs in the United States and five affiliate organizations abroad, with combined enrollment exceeding 2,500 students.
-Previously, Tim was the founding executive director of CitySquash, the country’s fourth urban squash program, which operates in the Bronx and Brooklyn.
+Under Tim’s leadership, SEA’s membership has grown from 12 to 20 member programs in the United States and five affiliate organizations abroad, with combined enrollment exceeding 2,500 students.
+Previously, Tim was the founding executive director of CitySquash, the country’s fourth squash and education program, which operates in the Bronx and Brooklyn.
 A graduate of Harvard University, where he played varsity soccer and was an All-American on the squash team, Tim later competed on the professional squash tour and was a member of the U.S. men’s national team.
 A native of Cincinnati and resident of New York City, Tim is a board member of US Squash.

 New York, NY